This is Part 1 of the ultimate guide to fixing hand numbness from ulnar nerve compression in 2021.

 Kolar P. Facilitation of Agonist-Antagonist Co-activation by Reflex Stimulation Methods.
 In: Liebenson C. Rehabilitation of the Spine, 2nd Edition.
 Baltimore: Lippincott/Williams and Wilkins, 2007.

 CHAPTER 4: CERVICAL SPINE MOBILIZATION / ADJUSTMENT

-Let’s discuss the science of how mobilization/adjustment of the neck can decrease symptoms in the hand.
+Let’s discuss the science of how mobilization/adjustment of the neck can decrease symptoms in the hand by taking pressure off of the nerve.
 Numbness of the fingers can also be related to a condition called a cervical radiculopathy.

 Manipulation is often performed by chiropractors, physical therapists and osteopathic doctors.
 The slang terms are: cracking, adjusting, bone cracking, popping and more.
 Each provider has a different style and finesse about it.
 There are 5 grades of speed and amplitude so, if you require this type of care, a skilled spinal manipulator will be able to do the job (if necessary and not contraindicated).

 In all honesty, a strong majority of people who come in with an open mind about their therapy won’t get cervical adjustment in my clinic.
 This is manly because I know that I can improve their condition in other ways, and I don’t want to push them into something they are uncomfortable with.
 But most of my clients don’t bust down my door looking for spinal manipulation either…perhaps it’s the people I attract?
 Regardless, here’s an article on the science of the cervical manipulation for hand numbness:

 Supplementary section (click link to read immediately):